+Unanimous

+ITEMS OF BUSINESS:

-(2) Ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending April 30, 2021;
+- (1) Elect Catharine Merigold, Wahid Nawabi and Stephen Page, each to serve as a Class II director for a three-year term; - (2) Ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending April 30, 2021; - (3) Conduct an advisory vote on the compensation of our FOR Named Executive Officers; and - (4) Transact such other business as may properly come before the annual meeting or any adjournments or postponements thereof.

-FOR

-(3) Conduct an advisory vote on the compensation of our Named Executive Officers; and

-FOR

-(4) Transact such other business as may properly come before the annual meeting or any adjournments or postponements thereof.
+RECORD DATE:

-RECORD DATE: You can vote if you were a stockholder of the company at the close of business on August 7, 2020 (the "Record Date").
+You can vote if you were a stockholder of the company at the close of business on August 7, 2020 (the "Record Date").

-MEETING PARTICIPATION

-AND ATTENDENCE: You may participate in the annual meeting if you were a stockholder as of the Record Date or you hold a valid proxy for the meeting.
+MEETING PARTICIPATION AND ATTENDENCE: You may participate in the annual meeting if you were a stockholder as of the Record Date or you hold a valid proxy for the meeting.
 This year's annual meeting will be conducted in a virtual only format on the internet.
 Stockholders (or their proxies) can participate in and vote at the annual meeting by logging in with your 11-digit voter control number issued by AST and password of AVAV2020 (case sensitive).
 Online access to the virtual stockholder meeting will open up approximately 60 minutes prior to the start of the annual meeting to allow for you to test your computer audio system.